gaultier/blog/how_to_reproduce_and_fix_an_io_data_race_with_dtrace.md

 This means that we increased significantly our odds of this bug occurring, but not to 100%.
 Still, this is enough.

-Note that since goroutines are involved, the number of threads on the system and the Go scheduler are also factors.
+Note that since goroutines are involved, the number of threads on the system and the behavior of the Go scheduler are also factors.

 ## The fix

-My biggest pet peeve is the use of `stat(2)` before doing an operation on the file.
+My biggest, niche pet peeve is seeing the use of `stat(2)` before doing an operation on the file.
 Not only is this unnecessary in nearly every case (the I/O operation such as `read(2)` or `write(2)` will report `EEXIST` if the file does not exist), not only is this a waste of time and battery, not only will many standard libraries do a `stat(2)` call anyway as part of reading/writing a file, but it also opens the door to various, hard-to-diagnose, TOCTOU issues, such as here.

+I guess a fine use of `stat(2)` before reading a file is to discover the file size, in order to reserve capacity in a growable array before reading the file data into it.
+It is just a hint anyway to avoid lots of reallocations.

-Let's fix the bug by doing less (as it is often the case, I have found).
+Now, let's fix the bug by doing less (as it is often the case, I have found).
 We can simply try to read the file and parse its content.
 If we fail, we retry.

 ```diff
 --- io_race.go	2025-10-01 18:01:47